danithered/mcrscm/README.md

 # Transition from mineral surfaces to vesicles at the origin of life

 Origin of life spatio-temporal simulation of a 2D-3D transition from MCRS (surface metabolism) to SCM (cellularized metabolism).
-Simulation made in C++, plotting in R.
+The simulation is made in C++, figures generated in R.
-We are using ViennaRNA to map RNA sequences to secondary structures, to calculate dynamic properties.
+We are using ViennaRNA package to map RNA sequences to secondary structures, to calculate dynamic properties.
 Replicators are tested in different ecological settings like associated to surfaces or in vesicules.

 ## Citation